kevinndungu-source/A-B_Testing/README.md

 >1\. **Conversion Rate A (10%):**
 >
 >  - This is the conversion rate for the control group, which represents the users who experienced the original version of the webpage or feature.
-Out of all users in this group, 10% >clicked the "Add to Cart" button.
+Out of all users in this group, 10% clicked the "Add to Cart" button.
 >
 >2\. **Conversion Rate B (12%):**
 >
 >   - This is the conversion rate for the treatment group, which represents the users who experienced the modified version of the webpage or feature.
-In this group, 12% of users clicked >the "Add to Cart" button.
+In this group, 12% of users clicked the "Add to Cart" button.

 #### Interpretation & Value to Tech-Savvy:

 >The A/B test reveals that the conversion rate in the treatment group (12%) is slightly higher than in the control group (10%).
-This suggests that the changes made to the webpage or >feature in the treatment group had a positive effect, leading to a higher percentage of users taking the desired action (clicking "Add to Cart").
+This suggests that the changes made to the webpage or feature in the treatment group had a positive effect, leading to a higher percentage of users taking the desired action (clicking "Add to Cart").
 >
 #### Value to the Tech-Savvy Company:

 >1\. **Improved User Engagement:**
 >
 >   - The higher conversion rate in Group B indicates that the modified version is more effective at engaging users.
-This insight can guide the company to implement these changes across >their platform, potentially leading to increased sales.
+This insight can guide the company to implement these changes across its platform, potentially leading to increased sales.
 >
 >2\. **Data-Driven Decision Making:**
 >
 >   - The results of this A/B test provide a solid, data-backed foundation for making decisions.
-Instead of relying on intuition, Tech-Savvy can confidently move forward with the changes >that have been statistically shown to improve user behavior.
+Instead of relying on intuition, Tech-Savvy can confidently move forward with the changes statistically shown to improve user behavior.
 >
 >3\. **Optimization and Iteration:**
 >
 >   - Even though the improvement is moderate (from 10% to 12%), it demonstrates the value of continuous testing and optimization.
-Tech-Savvy can use this approach regularly to >incrementally improve their user interface and user experience, leading to better business outcomes over time.
+Tech-Savvy can use this approach regularly to incrementally improve their user interface and user experience incrementally, leading to better business outcomes over time.
 >
 >4\. **Understanding User Preferences:**
 >